carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 > ## Add new content to your website
 >
-> Update `index.md` from the GitHub interface and commit your changes.
+> Add a new section **About** in `index.md`.
+You can edit `index.md` from the GitHub interface and directly commit your changes.
-> then view your changes on the website.
+> Then view your changes on the website.
 >
 > > ## Solution
 > > **TODO**